Site: 3 Royal Victoria Country Park, Netley

 As the landowner of Royal Victoria Country Park Hampshire County Council need to determine how to manage the section of coastline in front of the Country Park to ensure that a long term access route to the Country Park and associated residences is maintained.
-The CCATCH project will engage with the local community in order to:
+The CCATCH project has engaged with the local community in order to:

-The work will focus on access issues within the Park that would result from a loss in coastal defences.
+The work has focused on access issues within the Park that would result from a loss in coastal defences.
 Key questions that will be addressed in the process are:

 - How is the coastline at Royal Victoria Country Park changing?

 - How will this affect the park, residents, business and visitors?

 - What can be done to minimise the potential detrimental effects e.g. options for the seawall and alternative access?

 - What do the community want from the park in the future?